 Western bound Americans used whatever fruits they found along the way like cherries, peaches, plums, pears, etc. to make their cobblers.

-They would cook them in a Dutch Oven which was a heavy cast iron pot (most had legs) that was set over a bed of hot coals fire.
+They would cook them in a Dutch Oven which was a heavy cast iron pot (most of those ovens had legs that was set over a bed of hot coals fire.)

-Then more hot coals were piled over the lid to cook the meal until done.
+Then more hot coals were piled over the lid to keep it hot enough cook the meal until it done.

-He used a shovel to transfer the hickory embers to the cooking pit as needed.
+He used a shovel to transfer the hickory embers to the cooking pit as he needed.

 "Although it is not a fashionable pie for company, it is very excellent for family use".